MoMS-MMSB/lipid_sorting/README.md

 - A conda environment for this repository.
 This gives you access to the in-house scripts generated for setup and analysis, and all their required python package dependencies.
 Notably, this includes Nextflow, the software used to run the workflow for initial structure generation.
 This is done by running ```conda env create --name lipid-sorting --file=environments.yml```
 - A working GROMACS install.
 This entire process was developed using GROMACS/2023.1, the installation instructions for which can be found [here](https://manual.gromacs.org/documentation/2023.1/install-guide/index.html)

-Once you've cloned the repository, created the environment, and entered into the directory, we can begin.
+Once you've cloned the repository and created the environment, we can begin.

+## 1. Run the pipeline
+Create a new folder, and enter.
+For this tutorial, we will call this folder 1.initial/

-It's a good idea to create a seperate folder in which to begin.
-Enter that folder, and create a file called generate.str, which will contain all the important information the creation of your tubule.
+Create a file called generate.str, which will contain all the important information the creation of your tubule.

-Here's an example I used to create the simple POPC/POPE lipid mixtures with a radius of 10nm.
+Here's an example I used to create the simple POPC/POPE lipid mixtures with a radius of 10nm and length of 10nm.
+We will use this system for the sake of the tutorial, as it is small enough that it could feasibly be run on a local machine, if one doesn't have access to more powerful resources.

 ```
 [Lipids List]